openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

     position?: number;
 }): Promise&lt;ReadOut&gt;

-Asynchronously reads data from a file.
-This API uses a promise to return the result.
+Reads data from a file.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO